linus-berg/s3-robust-sync/README.md

 ## Key Features

 - **Infinite Resilience:** Designed to handle severe network interruptions (even hours of downtime).
 Uses Polly for exponential backoff retries with jitter.
 When the internet comes back, the sync seamlessly resumes exactly where it left off.
-- **Stateful Resumption:** Utilizes a local SQLite database (`sync_state.db`) with Write-Ahead Logging (WAL) and connection pooling to persistently track successfully transferred objects.
+- **Stateful Resumption:** Utilizes a local SQLite database with Write-Ahead Logging (WAL) and connection pooling to persistently track successfully transferred objects.
 If the program is restarted, it will instantly skip over already synced files.
-- **Continuation Token Caching:** Safely checkpoints your MinIO pagination (`ContinuationToken`) directly into the database.
-If your sync of 70 million files crashes halfway through, it resumes *instantly* at the exact cursor position without rescanning the entire bucket!
+- **Continuation Token Caching:** Safely checkpoints your MinIO pagination cursor directly into the database.
+If your sync of 70 million files crashes halfway through, it resumes *instantly* at the exact position without rescanning the entire bucket.
-- **High-Performance Parallelism:** Transfers multiple files concurrently and uses AWS `TransferUtility` to automatically chunk large 5GB+ files into memory-efficient multipart uploads.
+- **High-Performance Parallelism:** Transfers multiple files concurrently using a pipelined producer-consumer architecture.
+Upload workers never sit idle waiting for MinIO listing calls.
 - **Large File Safety:** Files over 100MB are automatically downloaded to a temporary file before uploading, allowing `TransferUtility` to seek freely for reliable multipart uploads.
 Smaller files are streamed directly for maximum speed.
+- **Connection Pool Tuning:** HTTP connection limits are automatically scaled to match your parallelism setting, preventing hidden throttling from default connection caps.
-- **Progress Tracking:** Periodic progress summaries are printed so you always know how many files have been processed, synced, and skipped during a run.
+- **Progress Tracking:** Periodic progress summaries show how many files have been processed, synced, and skipped.
-- **One-Shot Execution:** Operates as a definitive script—it aggressively syncs the entire bucket in a single pass and exits cleanly upon completion, making it perfect for CI/CD pipelines or cron jobs.
+- **One-Shot Execution:** Syncs the entire bucket in a single pass and exits cleanly, making it perfect for scripts, cron jobs, or CI/CD pipelines.
-- **One-Way Sync:** Designed purely as a pusher mechanism.
-It only lists files in the local MinIO bucket and streams them to AWS S3, dramatically reducing AWS API costs since it never lists or checks the remote AWS bucket directly.
+- **One-Way Sync:** Only lists files in the local MinIO bucket and pushes them to AWS S3.
+It never lists or checks the remote AWS bucket, dramatically reducing AWS API costs.
 - **Graceful Shutdown:** Properly handles `Ctrl+C` cancellation instead of retrying cancelled operations.
 - **Skip SSL Validation:** Supports MinIO instances with self-signed certificates from private CAs via `--skip-ssl` (MinIO connection only; AWS remains fully validated).
 - **Log to File:** Optionally tee all output to a log file with `--log-file` for reviewing long-running syncs after the fact.